ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 In order to correctly route QUIC packets in both tunnelled and forwarded modes, the proxy needs to maintain mappings between several items:

+- Client <-> Proxy QUIC connection, which is a single QUIC connection established from the client to the proxy.
-- Datagram flow ID, which represents a flow of HTTP/3 DATAGRAMs specific to a single client QUIC connection to the proxy.
+- Datagram flow ID, which represents a flow of HTTP/3 DATAGRAMs specific to a single client <-> proxy QUIC connection.
-- Client-facing socket, which is the 4-tuple of UDP addresses and ports used to communicate between the client and the proxy.
+- Client-facing socket, which is the UDP 4-tuple of addresses and ports used to communicate between the client and the proxy.
-- Server-facing socket, which is the 4-tuple of UDP addresses and ports used to communicate between the proxy and the target.
+- Server-facing socket, which is the UDP 4-tuple of addresses and ports used to communicate between the proxy and the target.
 - Client Connection ID, which is a QUIC Connection ID used to route traffic to a client.
 - Server Connection ID, which is a QUIC Connection ID used to route traffic to a target.

+Note that this document refers to UDP 4-tuples (local address, local port, remote address, remote port) as "sockets".
+This is equivalent to a "connected" UDP socket.
+Implementations will often use UDP socket APIs that only define the local port.

 There are three required unidirectional mappings, described below.

-## Datagram Flow Mapping
+## Datagram Flow ID Mapping

-Each datagram flow MUST be mapped to a single server-facing socket.
-This datagram flow can be identified by datagram flow ID within a unique QUIC connection between the client and the proxy.
+Each pair of client <-> proxy QUIC connection and datagram flow ID MUST be mapped to a single server-facing socket.

 ~~~
-Datagram flow => Server-facing socket
+(Client <-> Proxy QUIC connection + Datagram flow ID) => Server-facing socket
 ~~~

 Multiple datagram flows can map to the same server-facing socket, but a single datagram flow cannot be mapped to multiple